X-sky/HostsWitch/README.md

 # HostsWitch

-> Enjoy the very fast and instant hosts-switching experience with ✨HostsWitch✨ !
+> Enjoy the very fast and instant host-switching experience with ✨HostsWitch✨ !

 ## Features